Skip to content

 Implications

 Certification: Cd levels in Polish-market tomato products are generally well below the EU 50 ppb fresh-weight limit, but one canned concentrate exceeded it.
-The packaging-migration pathway (metal can) is flagged as a contributing factor to elevated Cd in the concentrate vs. glass jar.
-HMT&C tomato product standards should note that metal-can packaging may elevate Cd above glass-packaged equivalents from the same source material.
+The paper contributes occurrence evidence for tomato-product Cd/Pb profiles and flags metal-can packaging as a plausible contributor to elevated Cd in the concentrate versus the glass-jar concentrate.
+It does not set HMT&C thresholds.

 Courses: Illustrates that organic production does not reliably reduce heavy metal contamination; organic tomatoes in this dataset showed higher Cd on a dry-mass basis.
 Useful case study for supply-chain course modules on the limits of “organic” as a contamination proxy.